willief/Rewards_plotting/README.md

 ## Setup

 ### 1. Script Placement & Permissions
-  For simplicity I am use the home dir, modify as needed.
+  For simplicity I am using the home dir, modify as needed.

 - Place `resources.sh` in your home directory.
 - Ensure the script is executable: